Manifestation of strong correlations in transport in ultra-clean SiGe/Si/SiGe quantum wells

 The samples studied are ultra-low disorder SiGe/Si/SiGe quantum wells similar to those described in detail in Refs.~\cite{melnikov2015ultra,melnikov2017unusual}.
 The peak electron mobility in these samples is 240~m$^2$/Vs, which is two orders of magnitude higher than that in the cleanest Si MOSFETs.
 The 15~nm wide silicon (001) quantum well is sandwiched between Si$_{0.8}$Ge$_{0.2}$ potential barriers.
 The samples were patterned in Hall-bar shapes with the distance between the potential probes of 150~$\mu$m and a width of 50~$\mu$m using standard photo-lithography.
 Measurements were carried out in an Oxford TLM-400 dilution refrigerator.
 The data were taken by a standard four-terminal lock-in technique in a frequency range 0.5--11~Hz in the linear regime of response.

 Temperature dependences of the resistivity for two samples in the metallic regime are shown in Fig.~\ref{fig1} in the range of electron densities where the $\rho(T)$ curves are non-monotonic: at temperatures below a density-dependent temperature $T_{\text {max}}$, they exhibit metallic temperature behavior ($\mathrm{d}\rho/\mathrm{d}T>0$), while above $T_{\text {max}}$, their behavior is insulating ($\mathrm{d}\rho/\mathrm{d}T<0$).
-Note that the changes in the resistivity with temperature at $T<T_{\text {max}}$ are strong and may exceed an order of magnitude (the lowest curve in Fig.~\ref{fig1}(b)).
+Note that the changes in the resistivity with temperature at $T<T_{\text {max}}$ are strong and may exceed an order of magnitude (more than a factor of 12 for the lowest curve in Fig.~\ref{fig1}(b)).
 The data recalculated into the conductivity as a function of temperature are displayed in the inset of Fig.~\ref{fig1}(b).
 Also shown are linear fits to the data.
+The observed linear temperature dependence is consistent with the ballistic regime not too close to the critical density $n_{\text c}$.
+As inferred from the temperature dependence of the conductivity, the transient region between ballistic and diffusive regimes corresponds to electron densities around $\approx 1.1\times10^{10}$~cm$^{-2}$.